mike-jianxin-mo/udemy-understanding-ts/docs/section1.md

     - the explanation mark: ! to tell TS that this element/variable will not NULL.

-- type in simple function:
+- A classical example: number + number vs string + number. type in simple function:
     ```
     function afun(num1: number, num2: number)
     {... ...}
     ```

+- TypeScript's type system ONLY help you during development(i.e. before the code gets compiled)

 - lite-server
   - Auto load the file updates.